 - 1. Classroom tests are given at regular intervals throughout the school year to assess student achievement.
 A variety of testing procedures are used. - 2.
-The Iowa Assessments are given annually to 3rd through 6th grade students each year.
+The lowa Assessments are given annually to 3rd through 6th grade students each year.
 Percentile results are sent home to parents.
 Parents with questions about their child's score should arrange a conference to have them explained. - 3.
 Specialized achievement tests are available throughout special education services.
 These tests are used to pinpoint specific student difficulties and see if students qualify for special education services.
 Parent permission is required before students are given these tests, and the special education team must also agree to the testing.
-Results of these tests must be discussed with the parents, following the testing. - 4.
-FAST Testing - 5.
-F&P
+Results of these tests must be discussed with the parents, following the testing.